 The European Commission adopted recently new rules stepping up the deployment of Cooperative Intelligent Transport Systems (C-ITS) on Europe’s roads.
 The new technology will allow vehicles to ‘talk’ to each other, to the road infrastructure and to other road users – for instance about dangerous situations, road works and the timing of traffic lights, making road transport safer, cleaner and more efficient.
 The new rules are in line with the proposals on clean mobility introduced by the Juncker Commission, are a further step for modernising the European mobility sector, preparing it for climate neutrality in the second half of the century and contributing to the EU’s long-term goal of moving close to zero fatalities and serious injuries by 2050 (“Vision Zero”).

-The Road Safety Authority of Ireland (RSA) is organising the Annual Conference under the theme “International Best Practice in Road Safety Strategy Development” which will take place in Dublin on 13 June 2019.
-This year’s conference will look at international developments and the benefits of a strategic approach to road safety.
-The speakers will share their expertise and experiences in the development of best practice in road safety strategy formulation and performance measures.
-The speakers will be from a variety of backgrounds including operational, academic and policy development.
-The Conference will be a precursor to the development of the next Government Road Safety Strategy.
+The Road Safety Authority of Ireland (RSA) organised with great success the Annual Conference under the theme “International Best Practice in Road Safety Strategy Development” which took place in Dublin on 13 June 2019.
+This year’s conference looked at international developments and the benefits of a strategic approach to road safety.
+The speakers shared their expertise and experiences in the development of best practice in road safety strategy formulation and performance measures.
+The speakers were from a variety of backgrounds including operational, academic and policy development.
+The Conference was a precursor to the development of the next Government Road Safety Strategy.

 Road fatalities in Greece in 2018 presented, for second year in a row, a significant decrease (5.6%) compared to 2017 figures, according to recently published ELSTAT data.
 This significant decrease could be attributed not only to the fact that Greece is still under the effect of the economic crisis but also due to the fact that over the past two years, more than 500 km of new or upgraded motorways have replaced national roads with high road fatalities rates.